epics-modules/lua/docs/luaReleaseNotes.md

   `nil, "error message"` on failure instead of silently returning nil.

 - **`epics.put` returns nothing on success.** Returns an error string on failure.
-The same convention applies to `luaSpawn`, `luash`, `luaCmd`, and `luaLoadFile` -- all action commands return nothing on success and an error string on failure.
+The same convention applies to the run/load commands (`luaRunString`, `luaRunFile`, `luaShell`) -- all action commands return nothing on success and an error string on failure.

 - **`epics.get`/`epics.put` integer distinction.** Integer types (DBF_SHORT, DBF_LONG,
   DBF_CHAR, DBF_ENUM) are now returned with `lua_pushinteger` instead of `lua_pushnumber`,